 Public engagement helps us to ensure its work programme is relevant to national priorities and keeps it at the leading edge of health technology assessment (HTA).

-We’re taking steps to ensure its efforts aren’t tokenistic and that the views and voices of patients and carers are able to have an impact on our work.
-Patients, carers and the public hold unique knowledge and experienced that can’t be found in clinical studies.
+We’re taking steps to ensure our efforts aren’t tokenistic and that the views and voices of patients and carers are able to have an impact on our work.
+Patients, carers and the public hold unique knowledge and experiences that can’t be found in clinical studies.

 In addition to giving input on the appraisal of specific technologies, it’s vital that Patient and Public Involvement (PPI) shapes our processes.

 What are we doing to engage with patients, carers and the public?

 Our first steps towards effective PPI began with appointment of a named PPI Lead.
 We then prioritised Public Partner recruitment and formed a PPI Standing Group, so that they could inform work and Guidance from the outset.
 Health Technology We now have six Public Partners serving on our key committees and has recently appointed a PPI Officer.

 The PPI Standing Group held its inaugural meeting in April 2019 and meets four times a year.
 The members give direction and guidance so that we establish and maintain effective PPI throughout its work.

 Alice Evans, our PPI Officer, said: “The group has co-produced tools that will enable patients and patient representatives to share their perspectives in a way that can impact our appraisals.
 These tools are currently being piloted and will be made publicly available to share with the international HTA community.